 - plans on writing a novel, a short story, a historical manuscript or a family history involving children

-The adult and children’s crib sheets are really quite similar in most ways, but there are some important distinctions, and this special shortcut just for children’s writers should help you more easily prepare your manuscript.
+The adult and children’s crib sheets are really quite similar in most ways, but there are some important distinctions to describe child characters.
+This special shortcut just for children’s book writers should help you more easily prepare your manuscript.

 One example of a distinction is that a child’s life often revolves around school, so everything the reader sees through the main characters’ eyes is colored by the school experience: things that happen in the schoolyard and the classroom, homework schedule, teachers they like or that give them a hard time, etc.